 - Best park – Inspiration Point Park

-- Best free activity – Crystal Cove State Park
+- Free activity – Crystal Cove State Park

-- Best activity for kids – Balboa Fun Zone
+- Activity for kids – Balboa Fun Zone

-- Best activity for adults – Newport 2-Hour Whale Watching Cruise
+- Activity for adults – Newport 2-Hour Whale Watching Cruise

-- Best food – Crystal Cove Shake Shack
+- Place to eat – Crystal Cove Shake Shack

 Things to Do in Newport Beach, California